FrankBaut/RandomClustering/README.md

 ## Simulation

-In the given case if you want to make a simulation, you can do this:
+In the given case if you want to make a simulation and observe the biggets cluster in different p values, you can do this:

 ``` r
 n<-100